UffizziCloud/docs/docs/set-up-previews.md

 ## Initiating a manual preview

-Alternatively, you can select **NEW PREVIEW** from the UI and choose a compose from within your connected repository OR you can manually add each service component via the GUI and then select **Deploy**.
+Alternatively, you can select **NEW PREVIEW** from the UI and choose the connected compose from within repository OR you can manually add each service component via the GUI and then select **Deploy**.

 If you create a manual preview, you must manually delete it from the UI.